Used Car: 2012 Toyota Matrix Review

 The 2012 Subaru Impreza comes standard with all-wheel drive, which is unavailable on many cars in the segment.
-The Impreza has slightly better safety scores and fuel economy estimates, and reviewers were impressed with the Impreza’s simple, yet high-quality, interior.
+The Impreza has a better fuel economy estimate, and reviewers were impressed with the Impreza’s simple, yet high-quality, interior.

 The highly-ranked 2012 Ford Focus is one of the most entertaining cars to drive in the segment, according to reviewers.
-It also has strong reliability and safety scores, and reviewers liked its high-quality interior materials.
+Reviewers liked its high-quality interior materials.